Nakshatra12/Task-5-Create-and-Connect-to-a-Cloud-Database-Instance/README.md

 To understand how Cloud Databases work by creating a managed SQL database instance (like MySQL or PostgreSQL) in the cloud, connecting to it, and performing basic operations.

 ### I created a MySQL database instance using Google Cloud SQL to explore Database-as-a-Service.
-After setting up public access, I connected using MySQL Workbench and executed SQL queries to create and manage data in a table.
+After setting up public access, I connected using Cloud Shell and executed SQL queries to create and manage data in a table.
 This task helped me understand how cloud databases are deployed, secured, and accessed remotely, which is essential for building scalable and reliable cloud applications.

 ## Concept Overview